 Payments in high-value deals not a bribe, says Mahathir when asked about AirAsia probe

-Mahathir was replying to questions by reporters on the controversial sponsorship deal that executives of Malaysia's AirAsia Group Bhd struck with the budget carrier's sole plane supplier Airbus .
+Mahathir was replying to questions by reporters on the controversial sponsorship deal that executives of Malaysia's AirAsia struck with the budget carrier's sole plane supplier Airbus.

 Britain's Serious Fraud Office (SFO) said last week that the European aircraft manufacturer paid a bribe of US$50 million to executives of AirAsia and its long-haul arm AirAsia X to win plane orders.